Synthird/trigonometric-reciprocal-identities/java/README.md

 Trigonometric reciprocal identity methods that return radians as doubles.

+You can access the trigReciprocal class in the [src folder](src) or by [clicking here](src/TrigReciprocal.java).

+> [!IMPORTANT]
-The trigReciprocal class must be inside your project before it can be used.
-You can access it in the [src folder](src) or by [clicking here](src/TrigReciprocal.java).
+> The trigReciprocal class must be inside your project before any methods can be used.

 ```Java
 TrigReciprocal trigReciprocal = new TrigReciprocal(); // One way of getting the trigReciprocal class once once it is inside your project.